Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Random Bond Clock Model

 where

+The curl-free component is ``pure-gauge" and can be removed by shifting the phase field as $\varphi \rightarrow \varphi - \chi $.
+This is the frustration-free part of the disorder.
 In contrast, the divergence-free and harmonic components cannot be removed in this manner.
-The divergence-free component encodes local frustrations in the bond variables.
-However, in the QLRO (spin-wave) phase vortices are energetically suppressed, so $\nabla\varphi$ must remain curl-free.
-As a result, it cannot compensate or screen the divergence-free part of $\mathbf{s}^{Q}$, and any such frustration necessarily contributes an increased energy cost.
+The divergence-free component encodes local frustrations in the disorder variables.
+But in the QLRO (spin-wave), phase vortices are energetically suppressed and cannot compensate or screen the divergence-free part of $\mathbf{s}^{Q}$.
+Thus, the presence of any such frustration necessarily results in an increased energy cost.
+Along the Nishimori line, these disorder configurations are therefore probabilistically suppressed and the disorder is arranged so that $\mathbf{s}^{Q}$ contains no divergence-free component.

-Along the Nishimori line, frustrated configurations are therefore suppressed: the disorder is arranged so that $\mathbf{s}^{Q}$ contains no divergence-free component.
-Consequently, the only part of $\mathbf{s}^{Q}$ that remains relevant in the spin-wave description is the harmonic mode $\mathbf{s}^{Q}_{\text{harm}}$, which captures the dependence of the free energy on the topological sector $Q$.
-These properties imply that in the spin-wave phase,
+Consequently, the only part of $\mathbf{s}^{Q}$ that remains relevant in the spin-wave description is the harmonic (``zero") mode $\mathbf{s}^{Q}_{\text{harm}}$, which captures the dependence of the free energy on the topological sector $Q$.
+The above discussion implies that in the spin-wave phase,

 where the second line corresponds to integration along a non-contractible loop winding once around the cylinder.
 The polarization field $\textbf{s}^{Q}$ necessarily contains a non-trivial harmonic (topological) zero mode for all but one value of $Q$.
-Let us suppose that the winding is 0 for a specific value $Q'$.
+Let us denote this value by $Q'$.
 This then allows us to write

-for some $c$ with $c(0) = 0$.
+where ${Q-Q'}$ is now shifted to the symmetric integer range $\{-\lfloor N/2\rfloor,\ldots,\lfloor N/2\rfloor\}$.
 The presence of such a harmonic mode increases the energy of the configuration.
 Assuming that the spin-wave field $\varphi$ is itself periodic on the cylinder, we find that the additional energy cost is precisely given by

 Thus, we conclude that in the QLRO phase